matn7/CS-Notes/src/main/java/deployment/LINUX.md

     - writers
     - tv
     - movie
-- Create user accounts
+- Create user accounts:
-    - All users will have the default group of writers
+    - All users will have the default group of writers.
-    - Some will also be in the tv group
+    - Some will also be in the tv group.
-    - Others will be in the movie group
+    - Others will be in the movie group.

 ```console
 groupadd writers